 The marketing concept is also known as the “pull strategy,” meaning businesses are so powerful, customers will always return and buy more.
-In this case, the profits result from customer satisfaction.
+In this case, the profits result from customer satisfaction and loyalty.

 However, probably the best example of this concept is the Coke vs. Pepsi war.
 Think about your choice as a simple consumer: I bet you are either a Pepsi or a Coca Cola fan.
 There is no in-between.

 The advertising concept focuses on more than just getting eyes on your product; it aims to educate and convert your target audience.